ryanwonghc/blog/ryanwongblog/content/author/ryan-wong.md

   link: "https://www.linkedin.com/in/ryan-wong-hc/"
 ---

-I work on the data team at Robinhood;
+I have experience working as a trader at Flow Traders and as a Data Scientist at Robinhood;
 In my free time you'll catch me playing sports, strategy games, or going down wikipedia rabbit holes.